 V. Renaudin, A. Dommes, and M. Guilbot, "Engineering, Human, and Legal Challenges of Navigation Systems for Personal Mobility," IEEE Transactions on Intelligent Transportation Systems, vol. 18, no. 1, pp. 177-191, Jan-2017.

 K. Bozeman et al., O&M For Independent Living Strategies for teaching Orientation and Mobility to Older Adults.
 New York, New York, USA: AFB Press, 2015.

-This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (RCUK Grant No. EP/L015463/1) and Satellite Applications Catapult, Royal National Institute of Blind People.
+This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (RCUK Grant No. EP/L015463/1) and Satellite Applications Catapult and Royal National Institute of Blind People (RNIB).